-Kathryn Morley: 'We usually buy the main prize (Kindle, TV) for about £80-£100.
-Last year, our new head teacher put together a list for a hamper, and the staff all brought in one thing each.'
+Kathryn Morley: ‘We usually buy the main prize (eg, Kindle, TV) for about £80-£100.
+Last year, our new head teacher put together a list for a hamper, and the staff brought in one thing each.’

-Poppy Mander: 'We always buy according to the theme of the fair.
+Poppy Mander: ‘We always buy a prize that fits with the theme of the fair.
 This year, we had a beach theme, so rented a beach hut for the week for our main prize.
-We asked for sponsorship from an estate agents to cover the cost, in exchange for advertising at the fair.'
+A local estate agent covered the cost in exchange for advertising at the fair.’

-Shirley Higgins: 'We send a ParentMail out requesting raffle donations and state the kind of items we're looking for.
-A number of parents run their own businesses, so we've obtained an iPad and a Kindle this year!
-In return our sponsors are named in our programme.'
+Shirley Higgins: ‘We send an email using ParentMail to request raffle donations and state the kind of items we’re looking for.
+A number of parents run their own businesses, so we’ve got an iPad and a Kindle this year!
+In return our sponsors are named in the fair programme.’

-Allie Evans: 'We write to local attractions, such as soft play centres, childrens farms, adventure parks, cinemas, National Trust venues and castles.
-We also pop into pubs and other food outlets for prizes.'
+Allie Evans: ‘We write to local attractions, such as soft play centres, children's farms, adventure parks, cinemas, National Trust venues and castles.
+We also pop into pubs and other food outlets to ask for prizes.’

-Sarah Christie: 'We target local companies with letters and get amazing responses.
-Our main prizes this year are: £500 cash, Sonos system, a widescreen TV, a mini iPad and a 4-person Segway experience.'
+Sarah Christie: ‘We write letters to local companies and get some amazing responses.
+Our main prizes this year are: £500 cash, Sonos system, widescreen TV, a mini iPad and a 4-person Segway experience.’

-Rebecca Bradley: 'I do a mix of sending letters and contacting parents for help.
+Rebecca Bradley: ‘I send letters and contact parents for help with raffle prizes.
 Thank you letters after the event are also very important.
-We always thank our supporters via our Facebook page and on large posters at the fairs, too.'
+We always thank our supporters on our Facebook page and on large posters at the fairs, too.’

-Zoe Symonds: 'We have secured some really good prizes this year, such as a restaurant meal, a round at a local golf club, hair cuts and beauty treatments.
+Zoe Symonds: ‘We have secured some really good prizes, such as a restaurant meal, a round at a local golf club, hair cuts and beauty treatments.
 Local companies have been very generous, and we followed up a thank you in the form of a certificate so they can display it in their window.
-A win-win for both of us!'
+A win-win for both of us!’

 How much to charge for raffle tickets

-Suzanna Pearce: 'We send home two books of give tickets and charge £1 per book.
-We do it this way as we have quite a few donation days leading up to the fair and so don't want to put too much more on the parents.
-However, as they are so cheap, lots of parents ask for more books!'
+Suzanna Pearce: ‘We charge £1 per book.
+We have quite a few donation days leading up to the fair and we don’t want to put too much pressure on the parents.
+However, as they are so cheap, lots of parents ask for more books!’